Landspeeder: Origin and design

 Landspeeders first appear in Star Wars.
 Two of them—Luke Skywalker's (Mark Hamill) X-34 and a V-35—were designed by noted special effects artist John Stears and were fitted around cars.
-Skywalker's landspeeder was designed and built by Ogle Design around the chassis of a Bond Bug three-wheeler car.
+Skywalker's landspeeder was designed and built by Tom Karen of Ogle Design around the chassis of a Bond Bug three-wheeler car.
 One of the major challenges the production crew faced was disguising the wheels to create the illusion that the craft was hovering.
 For certain shots, they shot from camera angles that masked the wheels; for long-distance shots, they used reflective material, gelatin on the camera lens, and shadow effects.
 A small blur could be seen under the speeder, which George Lucas called "The Force Spot" (stated in Special Edition Tape).
 Production designer Roger Christian used an angled mirror and a broom attached to the vehicle's underside to create, at certain angles, the illusion that the craft was hovering and kicking up dust.
 Star Wars creator George Lucas used digital technology to enhance the landspeeder effects in the Special Edition of A New Hope.

 Industrial Light and Magic's (ILM) Doug Chiang designed the Naboo Flash speeder with a "race car look" while the Gian speeder's appearance is ILM's response to Lucas' request that the Naboo troops have "a pick-up truck with guns."

 The landspeeder was put on display in the exhibit Star Wars: Where Science Meets Imagination that moved between various museums in 2008.